 Tokyo governor, Yuriko Koike, is on her way to Rio de Janeiro, where she will receive the Olympic flag at the closing ceremony on the 22nd of August.
 Who is Koike?
 Tokyo has a female governor?!
-Well, if you haven’t kept up with the mess that the Tokyo Government, or rather, the former Tokyo governor Yoichi Masuzoe, has created in the last few months, here is a quick update.
+Well, if you haven’t kept up with the mess that the Tokyo Government, or rather, the former Tokyo governor Yoichi Masuzoe.
+He has created in the last few months, here is a quick update.
+New Tokyo governor heads to the Olympic flag handover ceremony.

 Masuzoe was forced to resign over the spending scandal in last June.
 He really, really wanted to attend the Olympic flag ceremony, pleading on TV that he needed to represent Tokyo at the closing, but the Japanese weren’t having none of this.